Jamalpur Sadar Upazila

-Jamalpur Sadar (জামালপুর সদর) is an upazila of Jamalpur District in the Division of Mymensingh, Bangladesh.
+Jamalpur Sadar (জামালপুর সদর) is an upazila of Jamalpur District in Mymensingh, Bangladesh.

 Geography

-Jamalpur Sadar is located at 24.9167°N 89.9583°E. It has 102,578 households and a total area of 489.56 km2.
-It is bounded by Sherpur sadar and Nakla upazilas on the north, Madhupur, Dhanbari and Muktagachha upazilas on the south, Muktagachha and Mymensingh sadar upazilas on the east, Melandaha, Madarganj and Sarishabari upazilas on the west.
+Jamalpur Sadar is located at 24.9167°N 89.9583°E. It has a total area of 508.80 km2.
+It is bounded by Sherpur district to the north, Mymensingh district to the east, Tangail district of Dhaka division to the south, and Melandaha, Madarganj and Sarishabari upazilas on the west.

 Demographics

-Par the 2001 Bangladesh census, Jamalpur sadar upazila had a population of 568726; males constituted 290159, females 278567; Muslim 556986, Hindu 10807, Buddhist 299, Christian 36 and others 598.
-Indigenous communities such as Garo and Koch belong to this upazila.